Dance Foundation Degree

 IRIE! aims to make Moonshot an exhilarating and fascinating place for the local community and professional artists to learn about dance and its diverse nature, and how we can all benefit from taking part.

 The company’s musical orientations are drawn from African and Caribbean traditional drumming and percussion, Reggae and Ragga, Calypso and Soca.

 Since it was founded, the company has created over 25 dance works for touring nationally and internationally, worked with thousands of young people in a variety of settings and has collaborated with a diverse range of organisations and institutions offering the value of its expertise and experience.

-IRIE! dance theatre is both a registered Charity and a Company limited by guarantee, and has been awarded Investors In People (IIP) standard.
+IRIE! dance theatre is both a registered Charity and a Company limited by guarantee.

 IRIE! dance theatre’s patrons are:

 - Nii Yartey – Senior Research Fellow and Artistic Director of the National Dance Ensemble of Ghana, and